stanislav-akolzin/react_movies_project_with_hooks/README.md

 # Movies App

 ## Description
-This is React project for searching movies.
+This is React project for searching movies wiht class components.
 The functionality is quite simple.
 It uses https://www.omdbapi.com/ - open movie database to find information about movies.

 You can find movies by name and limit you search with "Movies only" and "Series only" filters.